 - If you cannot make arrangements within 60 days for the options given above, you should return to your home country.
 If you wish to return at a later point to NDSU or begin at a new school, you can return home and then apply for admission at NDSU or another school and re-enter later using a new I-20.

-- Applying for OPT.
+- F-1 students applying for OPT.
 Students may apply for OPT up to 3 months before graduation and up to 60 days after.
 OPT applications submitted more than 60 days after graduation or the expiration of your I-20 will not be accepted by USCIS.
 Please read our Employment pages for more information on OPT.

-- Transferring to a new school.
+- F-1 students transferring to a new school.
 You must request the OIP to transfer your record within 60 days after graduation and you must start school in the next available term.
 Please see our Transferring to Another School page for more information on the transfer process.

-- Starting a new educational level at NDSU.
+- F-1 students starting a new educational level at NDSU.
 Within 60 days of graduation from NDSU, you must get accepted to a new program at NDSU and receive a new I-20 for that program.